 In 1967 legendary jazz saxophonist John Coltrane gave the below sketch to his friend Professor Yusuf Lateef.
-Straight away, musicians may recognise it as a circle of fifths, yet for half a century this drawing has been the subject of neverending scrutiny.
+Straight away, musicians may recognise it as a circle of fifths, yet for over half a century this drawing has been the subject of never ending scrutiny.

 It belies a musical pattern that’s undefinably complex, and Coltrane was silent about it for most of his life.